-That colors have an influence on our mood and emotions is well known.
-So I was wondering if I could use color to improve my study.
+The fact that colors have an influence on our mood and emotions is well known.
+So I was wondering if I could use colors to improve my study.

 So what is the best color for studying?
 According to recent studies, the way color can improve study performance is by increasing alertness and neural activity through arousal.
 The most suitable colors for this are red, orange and yellow.

 That is in a way surprising.
 I thought a calm green would be the perfect color for a study room but apparently, vividness is much more motivational.
 But what exactly should be colored and why not a more relaxing color?

 What exactly is the effect of different colors on study performance?

 The fact that colors influence our emotions and alertness level is not new.
 Designers and Advertisers are heavily using colors to emphasize product features and create an emotional response.
 So let’s have a look at the main colors and their effects along with some brand examples, just think about it for

 RED: The effects of red are probably the most obvious because they are used everywhere to alert us like on stop signs or to draw our attention to things like emergency buttons or alarms.
 Just think of fire extinguishers and the red cross.

 ORANGE: This color is associated with physical comfort, food, warmth, security, passion, and fun.
 Typical brand examples that want to transport this message are Fanta, JBL or Nickolodeon.